-The dough: to prepare sardines seadas must first prepare the dough, called 'pasta violada'.
+The dough: to prepare sardinian seadas you have to prepare the dough first, called 'violada pasta'.
 The work plan, put the durum wheat semolina, salt and lard.
-Knead and, when you have got large crumbs, Slowly add the warm water.
-Do not add the water all at once, because according to the semolina used that may take more or less than 130 milliliters of water.
-The dough you need to get is compact and without lumps.
-Wrap the dough in clingfilm.
+Knead and, when you have got large crumbs, slowly add warm water.
+Don't add water all at once, because depending on the semola you use it may take about 130 milliliters of water.
+The dough you need to get is compact and lump-free.
+Wrap the dough in the food film.
 Let stand at room temperature for at least 30 minutes.

 seadas Forming: roll out the dough on the work surface, to a thickness of 3-5 mm at the most.
 Deriving of round discs.
-Place in the middle of each plate a little’ of cheese (try to form a sort of dome, which then pressing with his hands will settle when the other disk of dough will become flat), with a little water to moisten the edges of the disc at the base and cover with another disk of dough, trying not to let air inside.
+Put some cheese in the center of each disc (try to form a sort of dome, that then pressing with your hands when you put the other dough disc on it will become flat), with a little water to moisten the edges of the disc at the base and cover with another disk of dough, trying not to leave air inside.
 Press down the edges.
 For a better success, You can seal the edges crushing them with the tines of a fork or cut them with a special toothed wheel.

-The fry. in a large skillet, Heat oil seeds like at a temperature of 170 degrees.
+The fry. in a large skillet, heat the peanut seed oil to a temperature of 170 degrees.
 In ancient times it used lard and nothing prevents that we can use again.
-Dip in oil seadas one or two at a time, With the aid of a metal cucchaio, constantly pouring boiling oil on the surface of seada.
+Soak the seadas in oil one or two at a time, With the aid of a metal cucchaio, constantly pour boiling oil on the surface of the seada.
 You will notice that on the surface will form large bubbles.
 The seada swell and become golden.
 Take care not continue cooking.
 The seada should be lightly browned on the surface.
-Fate drain the excess oil.
+Drain the excess oil.
 Place the dish in seada.
 Finish the cake with plenty of honey.
-Remember that this preparation does not contain sugar in the dough and the filling.
+Remember that this preparation does not contain sugar in the dough and filling.
 Then, the quantity of honey should be plentiful.
 If you do not like honey, you can serve them with plenty of caster sugar.
 The seadas you eat freshly fried, very hot, because the cheese must be streamlined!
 Bon appétit!